Dogs are the only animals that have been close to people and enhanced friendship as well as emotional support.

 Resistance to allergens through the mechanism of constant exposure is a big debate.
-Allergic reactions are a medical condition that are better left to medical professionals.
+Allergic reactions are a medical condition that is better left to medical professionals.

 However, there is evidence indicating that some people who are allergic to animal dander can develop resistance for that specific animal allergen.
 However, it is important to note that resistance can occur if the allergic person is exposed to mild animal allergen from the beginning as compared to a large amount of exposure.

-Mild exposure will slowly develop immunity because allergen shots in the hospital work in this same principle of mild exposure as compared to large quantity exposure.
+Mild exposure will slowly develop immunity because allergen shots in the hospital work in this same principle of mild exposure as compared to massive quantity exposure.

 8) Better Heart Health!

 The many health benefits of owning a dog include improved heart health.
 Owning a pet dog improve the health of your heart in several ways.
 First, owning a dog increases the number of active exercises that the owner takes.